 3. DEWALT 7-1/4-Inch Circular Saw with Electric Brake: Best Budget Pick

 For the practical user, you’ll love the DeWalt 7-¼ Inch Circular Saw.
 It’s lightweight, has a powerful torque & rotational power, features an ergonomic design, and comes with an electric brake system to stop the blade faster & easier.
 What’s not to love about this budget pick?
-Although, its dust collection system works differently.
-Instead of acting like a suction, it uses a dust blower, which may not rest well with some.
+The dust collection system on this tool operates a bit differently than others I’ve encountered, taking an alternative approach to managing dust.
+Rather than utilizing suction, it employs a dust blower to clear debris.
+Based on my experience, I understand this feature might not align with everyone’s preferences or expectations.

 The Dewalt 7-¼ inch circular saw has all the bells and whistles you need to get a solid job done.
 For such an affordable price, the lightweight design is perfect for those who have wrist fatigue.
 It is also ideal to use as a table saw, especially when you know how to build a circular saw to table saw conversion set.